Admissions Counselor Jobs in USA with Visa Sponsorship

 How to find Admissions Counselor jobs with visa sponsorship?

 To find Admissions Counselor jobs with visa sponsorship, use Migrate Mate, which specializes in visa-sponsored positions.
-Focus on universities, colleges, private schools, and educational consulting firms that commonly sponsor H-1B, J-1, or O-1 visas for international education professionals.
+Focus on universities, colleges, private schools, and educational consulting firms that commonly sponsor H-1B, J-1 visa, or O-1 visas for international education professionals.
 These institutions often need counselors with diverse cultural backgrounds to assist international students with admissions processes and academic guidance.

 What visa alternatives exist for admissions counselor positions?

-TN status works for Canadian and Mexican citizens with qualifying degrees.
+TN visa status works for Canadian and Mexican citizens with qualifying degrees.
 O-1 visas are possible for admissions professionals with extraordinary achievements in education or student services.
 F-1 students can pursue CPT/OPT opportunities, and some institutions offer J-1 exchange visitor positions for international professionals gaining U.S. higher education experience.

 What is the prevailing wage requirement for sponsored Admissions Counselor jobs?